Odizinne/BigpictureTV-Linux/README.md

         device.description = "CORSAIR VOID ELITE Wireless Gaming Dongle"
 ```

-If you plan to switch to HDMI audio, be sure to turn your HDMI monitor before running this command, else it wont be listed here.
+If you plan to switch to HDMI audio, be sure to turn on your HDMI monitor before running this command, else it wont be listed here.

 I do not recommand going below 100ms for check rate.
 If unsure, do not edit.

-when everything is done, close the app, and launch without arguments.
-I recommend to setup a systemd service (set and forget).

-## To do

-Will probably do one day but low priority

-- Add feature to disable audio switching.
-- PyQt gui to create / manage settings and avoid using launch arguments.